Boulevard Trail 2.5 miles

 Boomerang Trail to Valley Floor 1 mile

-Beginning on the north side of Country Club Drive in Mountain Village and to the right of the Jurassic Trailhead (see above), this steep one mile trail descends through the Uncompahgre National Forest to the Valley Floor below.
+Beginning on the north side of Country Club Drive in Mountain Village and to the right of the Jurassic Trailhead (see above), this steep one mile abandoned mining road descends through the Uncompahgre National Forest to the Valley Floor below.
 Expect a 700-foot elevation change.

 Seeforever Trail 2.8 miles or 8.3 miles